 This story was originally published in Mythic Magazine, Issue #1, in December 2016.
 It’s been running through my mind again as many people in my nation celebrate the death of someone we call a terrorist–someone whose (very real and terrible) crimes we see as inexcusable because they were not committed in our interest.
 It would be quite as relevant if a time ever came when my own country was held to harsh account for our crimes.

-This story began about twenty-five years ago with a dream that made me afraid to sleep again for some night–a dream in which I was essentially the protagonist of this story.
+This story began about twenty-five years ago with a dream that made me afraid to sleep again for some nights–a dream in which I was essentially the protagonist of this story.
 I got back to sleeping, but the dream continues to change how I see the world.

 The old man sat bolt upright, biting his lips and waiting for his trial to begin.
 He had always hated speaking publicly as a civilian; he didn’t know what to do with his eyes and hands; and now the stakes were terribly high.